vineetbattula93/fse-assessment-1/README.md

 ## Overview
 Cognizant has been engaged to help build a site for **Ali Snobba** - a snobby online store where customers purchase high-end merchandise like Louis Vuitton handbags and Rolex watches.

-We need to model a Shopping Cart that stores items while customers are going through the checkout process.
+We need to com.cognizant.assessment.model a Shopping Cart that stores items while customers are going through the checkout process.
 This basic cart will work like all basic carts you’ve ever used while shopping online.

 ## Your Task
-- Create the model classes for Cart, LineItem, and Product, that meet the requirements below, and thoroughly unit-test them.
+- Create the com.cognizant.assessment.model classes for Cart, LineItem, and Product, that meet the requirements below, and thoroughly unit-test them.

 ## Time to Complete
 - You have 1 hour and 15 minutes to complete this assessment.
 (Ends at 10:15am)